Click here to find support in Barking and Dagenham

 Military Footprint – A supportive Borough with an historical focus on the Armed Forces community.
 3 Reserve units (combined strength over 200 personnel with roughly 20% living in the borough), a small number of Married Quarters, a large cadet presence and the 7th highest number of veterans of all London Boroughs.

-Barnet Council are Bronze Award winners of the MOD’s Employer Recognition Scheme.
+Barnet Council are Gold Award winners of the MOD’s Employer Recognition Scheme.

 Military Units